 Haifa: mixed tastes

 After satisfying the Hummus crave we can head on to Haifa, a city with mixed population and mixed kitchens.
 One of the best falafel in Israel is located here – Falafel Hazkenim, Hebrew for “Old guys falafel”.
-This mythological place was established in 1950 by an old couple who used to cook the on a primus stove.
+This mythical place was established in 1950 by an old couple who used to cook the on a primus stove.
 Soon the line of people was so long that it reached the next neighborhood… Since then, the owners have changed, the primus stove is gone, but the recipes and the long line are still there.

-Another nice place to go to in Haifa is Mayyan Habira – “beer fountain” in Hebrew.
+Another nice place to go to in Haifa is Maayan Habira – “beer fountain” in Hebrew.
 It’s located by the port, and has a nostalgic atmosphere.
 You will find here a very large selection of beers to accompany the meat dishes.

 Nazareth: the new Arabic cuisine

 Still in northern Israel, in the city of Nazareth, there are some great Arabic restaurants, some of which run by young and ambitious chefs who take the traditional home cooking and give it a modern twist.
-Check out Tishrin, Darna, Diana, Abu Ashraf, El Taboun and many other restaurants, but skip desert – great Arabic pastries are waiting for you in local sweet shops, like El Muktar Sweets or Mamtakei Hayedidut (“friendship sweets”).
+Check out Tishrin, Darna, Diana, Abu Ashraf, El Taboun and many other restaurants, but skip dessert – great Arabic pastries are waiting for you in local sweet shops, like El Muktar Sweets or Mamtakei Hayedidut (“friendship sweets”).
 And while you are in Nazareth, don’t miss out on a tour of the market with its many stalls of specialty food items, olive oils and spices, a true celebration for foodies.

 Tel Aviv: from street markets to fancy restaurants